-As noted in the Public Benefits section, this project is expected to provide market rental and with below-market rental units and DCLs.
-No CAC is expected.
+As noted in the Public Benefits section, this project is expected to provide 145 rental units, of which a minimum of 20% of the residential floor area will be secured at below-market rents, DCLs, and a public art contribution.
 See Appendix G for additional details.